TomParadise/Year1Portfolio/about.md

 I most enjoy implementing interactive gameplay systems and mechanics through an iterative design & implementation process and pushing myself to design and create solutions to challenging problems.

-I love to play all kinds of games and when I’m not on my computer I love to work on creative projects such as drawing or creating clay miniatures as well as cooking and baking.
+I love to play all kinds of games but when I’m not on my computer I love to work on creative projects such as drawing or creating clay miniatures as well as cooking and baking.

 <br/>
 <hr/>